fran-c99/fran-c99/README.md

 ## About me

 My professional background has equipped me with both technical skills and a human-centered approach to problem-solving.
-I also run a small independent business, EZTech, where I diagnose, repair, and optimize computers by disassembling machines, performing OS migrations, and solving whatever issue walks through the door.
+I also run a small independent business, EZTech, where I diagnose, repair, and optimize computers by disassembling machines, performing OS migrations, and solving other technical issues.

-I'm passionate about Open-Source and community-driven initiatives.
+I'm passionate about Open-Source software and community-driven initiatives.

 Daily Linux user.
-Currently running Fedora 43 as my main Distro.
+Currently running Fedora KDE 43 as my main distro.

 #### Disclaimer: Work in progress